TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.disagreementwithacharge/unexpectedcharges-disagreementwithacharge-question-about-overall-bill.md

 ### **Review invoice for resource responsible for charge**

 How you purchase your Azure services helps you determine the methodology and tools that are available to you as you identify the resource associated with a charge.

-To determine which methodology applies to you, first [determine your Azure offer type](https://docs.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data#determine-your-offer-type).
-Then, identify your customer category in the list of [supported Azure offers](https://docs.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data#supported-microsoft-azure-offers).
+1. To determine which methodology applies to you, first [determine your Azure offer type](https://docs.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data#determine-your-offer-type).
+2. Next, identify your customer category in the list of [supported Azure offers](https://docs.microsoft.com/azure/cost-management-billing/costs/understand-cost-mgt-data#supported-microsoft-azure-offers).

 The following articles provide detailed steps that explain how to review your bill based on your customer type.
 In each article there are instructions about how to download a CSV file containing usage and cost details for a given billing period.